 Like the other services on this list, Identity Force also provides $1 million in Identity Theft Insurance.

-Credit Karma provides you with credit reports, credit scores, and credit monitoring through TransUnion.
+Credit Karma provides you with credit reports, credit scores, and credit monitoring.
 That means that you will be supplied with information from only one of three major credit bureaus.
-Still, that maybe enough to alert you to problems with your credit report as they happen.
+Still, that may be enough to alert you to problems with your credit report as they happen.
 And, once you become aware of them, you can take other steps to minimize the damage.

 Credit Karma provides automatic credit alerts via email when important changes occur.
 It will also enable you to track new activity, making it easier for you to spot potential ID theft.

-The website itself is also a rich source of credit related information.
-It can be an excellent resource for someone who is also looking to gain greater understanding of how credit works and what they can do to improve their situation.
+The website itself is also a rich source of credit-related information.
+It can be an excellent resource for someone who is also looking to gain a greater understanding of how credit works and what they can do to improve their situation.

 Credit Karma obviously isn't a premium credit monitoring service, but it does provide basic credit monitoring.
 That may be all that you decide that you need, especially if you're looking to monitor your credit on a budget.